nickfargo/state/README.md

 <a name="concepts--methods--nonexistent" href="#concepts--methods--nonexistent" />
 #### Handling calls to nonexistent methods

 In the case of an attempt to `call` or `apply` a state method that does not exist within that state and cannot be inherited from any protostate or superstate, the invocation will fail and return `undefined`.
-In addition, **State** allows such a contingency to be “trapped” by emitting a generic `noSuchMethod` event, whose listeners take as arguments the sought `methodName` and an `Array` of the arguments provided to the failed invocation.
+In addition, **State** allows such a contingency to be “trapped” by emitting a generic `noSuchMethod` [**event**](#concepts--events), whose listeners take as arguments the sought `methodName` and an `Array` of the arguments provided to the failed invocation.
 Additionally, a more specific `noSuchMethod:<methodName>` event type is emitted as well, whose listeners take just the arguments as provided to the failed invocation.

 ```javascript
 var log = console.log,